hpcleuven/VscDocumentation/source/antwerp/uantwerp_Python.rst

 Available modules
 -----------------

+.. comment
   Since Python support for Python 2 officially terminated on December 31, 2019 (even though some months later a new bundle, Python 2.7.18, was released containing all patches that were accepted by December 31, 2019), we no longer actively support Python 2 on the UAntwerp clusters.
   The already installed modules on Leibniz remain available on that cluster but will not be ported to Vaughan, nor will new versions be installed.

 Since the 2020a toolchains, we offer two Python distributions:
   * The regular Python module is compiled from sources with the Intel compilers.
 The modules also